cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keymaker.md

 * `--redis_tls_client_cert=<filename>`

-  Path to server TLS certificate presented to Redis.
+  Path to AcraServer TLS certificate presented to Redis (AcraServer works as "client" when communicating with Redis).
   Empty by default.